-Did you know that part of Indiana’s longest rail trail resides in our classic cool, Grant County?
+Did you know part of Indiana’s longest rail trail runs through Grant County?

-The Cardinal Greenway Trail, a 62-mile, hall of fame trail, is Indiana’s longest span of recreational trails.
-Spanning from Marion through Muncie to Richmond in East Central Indiana, Cardinal Greenways boasts an abundance of scenic Indiana sights.
-You will enjoy hiking, biking, jogging, or strolling along the beautiful portion of the Cardinal Greenway in Grant County.
-Be sure to leave some time to explore the communities along the way and discover the Hoosier Hospitality waiting there for you.
+The Cardinal Greenway Trail, a 62-mile, hall of fame trail, is Indiana’s longest rail trail.
+Spanning from Marion through Muncie to Richmond in East Central Indiana, Cardinal Greenways showcases fascinating and picturesque Indiana sights.
+Motorized vehicles are prohibited.
+Therefore, hiking, biking, jogging or strolling are peaceful and interesting along this paved path, which was once a railroad track.
+Discover the charming communities along the way, each with their own classic-cool style and destinations.

 To learn more about outdoor adventures in Grant County, click here.